 Designed to support up to 72 inpatient beds, the building contains indoor and outdoor basketball courts, a soccer area, treadmills, pediatric offices, classrooms, and a 425-space parking garage.
+TLC provided design for electrical, plumbing, and fire protection and provided energy services.

 Delivered through a Construction Manager at Risk delivery method, the approach included early sub-contractor involvement in an effort to help with budget and scheduling.